Group

 Member of Music Teacher Association California since 1997.

-Teaching music and piano performance is my passion, I love children and enjoy around them.
+Teaching music and piano performance is my passion, she loves children and enjoy around them.
 Watching students growing musically within the years from their childhood through teenage to high school graduation is the best accomplishment of my career.

 Keiko ‘Katie’ Ikeda is teaching private piano lessons, and enjoys teaching composition, early musicianship/advanced keyboard ensemble classes at the Yamaha Music Centers in Irvine and Aliso Viejo.
 Her students call her, “Ms. Katie.”